Quntem/spark/readme.md

     .title("Library")
 })

-//finally render the view to the browser newview.render()
+// Finally, render the view to the browser. newview.render()
 ```